compwiz32/website/content/posts/Intro-Environment-Variables.md

 Hey there PowerShell family!

-Today, I'm excited to share my latest article from [petri.com](https://petri.com), focusing on setting and managing Environment Variables with PowerShell.
+Today, I'm excited to share my latest article from [petri.com](https://petri.com), which discusses setting and managing Environment Variables with PowerShell.
 The article covers various capabilities of PowerShell, exploring key areas and scenarios that you should understand and master.
 Let's review the major topics covered.

 <html lang="en">
 <head>